- Group Home

 Airframe structural design, analysis & certification

-Gattaca Projects is currently completing structural analysis and certification reporting for Pilatus Aircraft on the PC24 airframe.
+Gattaca Projects is currently completing structural analysis and certification reporting for a Swiss aircraft manufacturer on a business jet.
 We’ve won repeat business over the last four years and continue to successfully support this prestigious programme.

-Specific tasks have included analysis and optimisation of the PC-24 vertical stabiliser, including primary structure, flight controls and various composite fairings, as well as analysis and optimisation of rib stiffeners for the vertical tail plane.
+Specific tasks have included analysis and optimisation of the business jet vertical stabiliser, including primary structure, flight controls and various composite fairings, as well as analysis and optimisation of rib stiffeners for the vertical tail plane.
 Our analysis and recommendations of 10 ribs provided a saving of over 1kg.

 We also undertook complete static strength certification analysis to EASA CS 23 specification.